DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/ios.md

 {{% /tab %}}
 {{< /tabs >}}

-Use `override` option to replace previously calculated loading time for current view.
+Use the `override` option to replace the previously calculated loading time for the current view..

 Once the view loading time is sent, the loading time is accessible as `@view.loading_time` and will be visible also in the RUM UI.
 Please note that this API is still experimental and might change in the future.